 Further information for international applicants is available on the Future International Students website.

-Australian and New Zealand prospective research students are encouraged to make initial contact with their Head of Enrolling Area or Postgraduate Coordinator in the enrolling area most relevant to their area of study using the Register of supervisors.
+Australian and New Zealand prospective research students are encouraged to make initial contact with a prospective supervisor in the enrolling area most relevant to their area of study using the Register of supervisors.
 If you’re unsure of who to contact, then simply fill in the Expression of Interest Form and we will help to put you in touch with an appropriate

 If you are an international applicant and are unsure which enrolling area to contact, or for any other enquiries related to entry requirements, contact the International Office.